AlexanderMatveev2908/PFN-job-application-tracker/README.md

 ## 📌 About This Project

-The idea for this app was born while I was applying for jobs online and jotting down basic information in a simple notepad.
+This app was inspired by my own job search journey — I started out tracking applications in a simple notepad, but quickly realized I needed something more structured.
-So I decided to build a proper application to consolidate the **Python tools** I've recently learned and provide a useful tool that anyone can clone and adapt to his workflow
+So I built a proper application to:

+- Consolidate and apply the **Python tools** I’ve recently learned
+- Create a practical tool that anyone can clone and use to manage their own job applications

 ---